 - Mutual Funds Have Ongoing Costs

 Some mutual fund companies offer different share classes for the same mutual funds.
-Shares that carry an upfront sales charge are typically referred to as A shares.
-The Financial Industry Regulatory Authority caps upfront mutual fund sales charges at 8.5 percent.
+Shares that carry an upfront sales charge are typically referred to as A-shares.
+The Financial Industry Regulatory Authority caps upfront mutual fund sales charges at 8.5%.
 However, funds rarely charge that much.
-If you buy a mutual fund with A-share pricing, you can expect to pay a commission of about 1 percent, down from an average closer to 3.8 percent in 1990.

 An upfront sales charge reduces the amount that you get to invest.
 For example, if you’re investing $10,000 into an A-share mutual fund, only $9,900 or less might actually get put to work for you.
 The excess $100 goes right into the pocket of your financial advisor or the mutual fund company.

 How To Choose Your Investments: ETF vs. Mutual Fund

 The term “contingent deferred sales charge” is a fancy way of saying you’ll pay a fee if you sell shares of your mutual fund.
 You typically won’t pay a CDSC if you sell Class A shares of a mutual fund, but you might if you sell Class B or Class C shares.
 Class B shares typically charge a sales fee that declines the longer you hold the fund.

 For example, if you sell B shares in the first year after you bought them, you might face a 5% sales charge.
 In the second year, the charge might decline to 4%, followed by 3% in year three, 2% in year four and 1% in year five.
 After a certain number of years, such as eight, B shares automatically convert to A shares, which charge lower ongoing expenses.